korngsamnang/devops-labs/03-git/README.md

 -   Version control for Python/other automation scripts
 -   Store in Git repository

-## Why to know Git as DevOps Engineer? - 2

 ### Use Case 3) CI/CD Pipeline and Build Automation

 -   CI requires checking out code from repository